 Once you choose a Creator, the project enters the quote stage, and the Creator provides an itemized quote.
 At this point, you can accept the quote, attempt to negotiate, or return to the bidding stage.

 Once you sign up as a Buyer, all you have to do is create a project brief (art order) through your dashboard.
 Then Creators come to you, bidding on your brief.
 You can choose who you would like to work with by accepting the best match for you.
 If you see a specific Creator in our showcase that you love, you can send your project directly to that creator by selecting their name at the bottom of your brief.

 Once a Buyer accepts a bid from a creator, they have the chance to discuss the quote.
 Once the Buyer accepts the final quote from an artist, they will pay their invoice in full.
 Once paid, 20% is nonrefundable: 10% goes to the Creator to make a sketch for you and 10% goes to KRFTR as a service fee.

 The rest is distributed to the Creator throughout the process.
 When the Buyer is happy with how the artwork is looking and approves the Creator’s sketch, the Creator receives another 40%.
 The Creator receives the final 50% upon delivery.

 You and your Creator will decide together on the official timeline for your project before you pay and before the project begins.

 Your Creator will be responsible for shipping your piece to you and accounting for that cost in your quote.
 All Creators are required to use tracking and an appropriate level of shipping insurance for all projects.

-Buyers pay the total cost of the project up front to ensure that they have the funds, and money is released to Creators in stages throughout the project.
+Buyers pay the total cost of the project upfront to ensure that they have the funds, and the money is released to Creators in stages throughout the process to protect our customers.